-The tendency of human populations to concentrate in drier climates has hastened the rate of dry forest degradation and the functioning of the ecosystems, particularly with regard to primary production, is generally influenced by the availability of nutrients, and this in turn depends on their distribution and rates of cycling at the ecosystem level.
-The litter fall and decomposition are two primary mechanisms through which nutrient pool of forest ecosystem gets maintained.
-If the nutrients are not available to the tree species to an optimum in a forest, the
+The functioning of the ecosystems, particularly with regard to primary production, is generally influenced by the availability of nutrients, and this in turn depends on their distribution and rates of cycling at the ecosystem level.
+Trees take up large quantity of nutrients from the soil system and, although much of the nutrient uptake is returned to the soil through litter fall, large amount of nutrient are also removed when trees are harvested.
+If the nutrients are not available to the tree species to an optimum in a forest, the forest is liable to get disturbed.
+The present investigation was an initial attempt to study the nutrient dynamics of Miliusa tomentosa in dry tropical forest of Rajasthan as the nutrient dynamics in dry tropical forests of